Shivangi Prajapati

 Citrus Fruits

-• Examples: Oranges, lemons, grapefruits
+• Examples: Oranges, Lemons, Grapefruits

 • Benefits: Rich in Vitamin C, which limits the tyrosinase enzyme and reduces melanin synthesis.